rhyza/screen-patron/README.md

 npm start
 ```

-The app is currently using the built-in Remix app server which is production-ready.
-This may change as in the future, since I still need to decide a host to deploy it to.
+The pre-alpha verison of the app is using the built-in Remix app server which is production-ready.

 Once ready, deploy the output of `remix build`: